Compare variable-rate mortgages with our provider Mojo Mortgages

-That’s because variable-rate mortgages - whether a standard variable rate (SVR) or a tracker product - can change at any time.
+Variable-rate mortgages – whether a standard variable rate (SVR) or a tracker product – are mortgages that don’t have a fixed interest rate, so the amount of your monthly repayments can change at any time.

-If you’re risk averse and want to be sure you’ll know exactly what your monthly payments are for a set period of time, you’re likely to be more comfortable with a fixed-rate mortgage.
+If you’re risk averse and like to know exactly what your monthly payments are for a set period of time, you’re likely to be more comfortable with a fixed-rate mortgage.

 If flexibility is important to you, look for a tracker mortgage with no, or low, early repayment charges.